dushanlee/Notes-Tasks-MVP-Project/README.md

 The frontend will run on http://localhost:5173

+---

-4. API Endpoints
+## API Endpoints

-Notes:
+### Notes

-POST /api/notes → Create a note
+- `POST   /api/notes` — Create a note
-GET /api/notes → List all notes
+- `GET    /api/notes` — List all notes
-GET /api/notes/{id} → Get a specific note
+- `GET    /api/notes/{id}` — Get a specific note
-PUT /api/notes/{id} → Update a note
+- `PUT    /api/notes/{id}` — Update a note
-DELETE /api/notes/{id} → Delete a note
+- `DELETE /api/notes/{id}` — Delete a note
-GET /api/notes/query?query=searchTerm → Search notes
+- `GET    /api/notes/query?query=searchTerm` — Search notes

-Tasks:
+### Tasks

-POST /api/tasks → Create a task
+- `POST   /api/tasks` — Create a task
-GET /api/tasks → List all tasks
+- `GET    /api/tasks` — List all tasks
-GET /api/tasks/{id} → Get a specific task
+- `GET    /api/tasks/{id}` — Get a specific task
-PUT /api/tasks/{id} → Update a task
+- `PUT    /api/tasks/{id}` — Update a task
-DELETE /api/tasks/{id} → Delete a task
+- `DELETE /api/tasks/{id}` — Delete a task
-GET /api/tasks/query?query=searchTerm → Search tasks
+- `GET    /api/tasks/query?query=searchTerm` — Search tasks

-Dashboard:
+### Dashboard

-GET /api/dashboard/stats → Summary of notes & tasks
+- `GET /api/dashboard/stats` — Summary of notes & tasks
-GET /api/dashboard/recent → Recent notes & tasks
+- `GET /api/dashboard/recent` — Recent notes & tasks

+---

 ## Usage

-1. Open the frontend in your browser (http://localhost:5173)
+1. Open the frontend in your browser: [http://localhost:5173](http://localhost:5173)
+2. Use the sidebar to navigate between Dashboard, Notes, and Tasks.
-2. Create notes and tasks using the provided forms
+3. Create notes and tasks using the forms.
+Edit or delete from the detail pages.
-3. Use search to quickly filter notes or tasks
+4. Use the search bar to filter notes or tasks by title/content/description.
-4. View stats and recent activity on the dashboard
+5. View stats and recent activity on the dashboard.

+---

 ## Roadmap

 - Add user authentication (multi-user support with JWT)
 - Add folders or tags to organize notes/tasks
 - Improve dashboard UI with charts/visuals
+- Add dark mode/theme support
+- Add mobile responsiveness

+---

 ## Authors and Acknowledgment

 Developed by Dushan (Michael) Lee as part of the Hack Reactor software engineering bootcamp.
 Thanks to Bart Dorsey (Hack Reactor Instructor) for guidance and feedback.

+---

+## Additional Notes

+- The `frontend/src/context` and `frontend/src/hooks` folders are present for future expansion (e.g., theming, custom hooks) but are not currently implemented.
+- All navigation uses `react-router` (not `react-router-dom`).
+- The app is styled with TailwindCSS for a clean, modern look.
+- PostgreSQL is managed via Docker for easy local development.
+- For any issues, please open an issue or contact the author.